 Recommended by We Did It Our Way

 A quick two-hour train ride away from Prague, you’ll find the quiet but adorable town of Ceske Budejovice.
-It’s not on many people’s bucket list, which is perfect if you want to avoid the big crowds.
+It’s not on many people’s bucket lists, which is perfect if you want to avoid the big crowds.

 To start your morning off on the right foot, head over to Fer Cafe, an establishment that prides itself on its “green” practices and offerings.
-Next, make your way to the Black Tower for a birds-eye-view of the square and the nearby river.
+Next, make your way to the Black Tower for a birds-eye view of the square and the nearby river.
 Make sure that it is open first, as from mid-fall until the spring, it is closed, much to our chagrin.

-Then, continue exploring the old town, with the Iron Maiden tower (no relation to the band), the Piarist Square and the beautiful baroque terraced houses that line the streets.
+Then, continue exploring the old town, with the Iron Maiden tower (no relation to the band), the Piarist Square, and the beautiful baroque terraced houses that line the streets.
 After that, head for lunch in one of the many restaurants around.
-We recommend the Cafe Datel, with its amazing coffee, cool atmosphere, and tasty meals.
+We recommend Cafe Datel, with its amazing coffee, cool atmosphere, and tasty meals.

 Now refueled, it’s time to head to the Budweiser brewery and learn about the original Bud beer (not the American one).
 Your guide will take you around the facility, where you’ll watch the beer being made from start to finish.
 The end of the tour will bring with it what you were waiting for this whole time, a fresh, non-filtered beer!
 It’s an original brew, not sold or available anywhere else.